πŸ€– BCH709 AI Assistant: Ask questions about this class using NotebookLM

 10. Peak Calling with MACS3

-MACS3 (Model-based Analysis of ChIP-Seq) is the standard tool for identifying genomic regions enriched in ChIP-Seq.
+MACS3 (Model-based Analysis of ChIP-Seq) is the standard tool for identifying enriched genomic regions.

 Narrow Peak Calling (TF, H3K4me3, H3K9ac)